surbhitrao/firebase-expo-react-native-redux-starter/README.md

 ### Create firebase app

 - You'll need a JavaScript (web or Node.js) app to create at Firebase.
-- Find firebase.json file in src directory, rename it to firebase.json and edit it with your Firebase app configuration.
+- Find firebase.json file in src directory, edit it with your Firebase app configuration.

 ### Add rules to firebase database